 Questions?
 Go to the SHIP Career Connection document library (right side of the page) and view the “SHIP Career Connection Student/Alumni User Guide”.
 For additional assistance, please contact the Career, Mentoring, and Professional Development Center (CMPD) at 717-477-1484.

 Students can also arrange their own internship by:

 - Attending career fairs and expos: Held on campus (see upcoming events at top of page) and off-campus, these events are a great way to meet prospective employers seeking interns.

 - Networking with friends and family in the business world: You may know people who have connections to businesses with great internship opportunities.

 - Applying to federal and state programs: The Pathways Internship Program offers information for current students seeking internships, and the Pathways Recent Graduate Program provides options for student who will graduate soon, or within the past 2 years (6 years for veterans).

 - Seeking other online resources: Locate the type of internship that matches your career goals using these online resources.

 The most current internship opportunities are approved and distributed by email to eligible students as we receive them from prospective employers.
 E-mails will include the job description, including a brief description of the company, location, job responsibilities, pay, and a set of directions on how to apply for an academic internship for credit.
 You need to respond to these opportunities immediately by sending your resume and cover letter to the point of contact on the job description.
-We encourage you to have your resume and cover letter reviewed by the Career and Community Engagement Center before sending.
+We encourage you to have your resume and cover letter reviewed by the Career, Mentoring, and Professional Development Center before sending.